rarezhang/top_notch_essays/README.md

 - in view of ..

 ### performance
+- the factor derived from ... agree well with general ... consensus
+- ...(new system) significantly outperformed the other approaches

+### gap
 - the poor performance of existing systems impacts their effectiveness
 - the performance of ... is inadequate
-- ...(new system) significantly outperformed the other approaches

-### gap
 - there is a need for xxx that utilize ... coupled with improved ... for ...
 - utilizing (existing system)... is not without its challenges
 - however, standard ... are not suitable for handling